 2. UUCP addresses are not supported;

-3. Mailutils supports a set of new format specifications (see Format String Diffs);
+3. Mailutils supports a set of new format specifications (see New and Differing MH Format Specifications);

-4. Mailutils provides a set of new profile variables (see Profile Variable Diffs);
+4. Mailutils provides a set of new profile variables (see New MH Profile Variables);

 5. All programs recognize --help and --version options